trapexit/mergerfs/README.md

 * **minfreespace=value**: the minimum space value used for creation policies.
 Understands 'K', 'M', and 'G' to represent kilobyte, megabyte, and gigabyte respectively. (default: 4G)
 * **moveonenospc=true|false**: when enabled (set to **true**) if a **write** fails with **ENOSPC** or **EDQUOT** a scan of all drives will be done looking for the drive with the most free space which is at least the size of the file plus the amount which failed to write.
 An attempt to move the file to that drive will occur (keeping all metadata possible) and if successful the original is unlinked and the write retried. (default: false)
 * **use_ino**: causes mergerfs to supply file/directory inodes rather than libfuse.
 While not a default it is recommended it be enabled so that linked files share the same inode value.
-* **hard_remove**: force libfuse to immedately remove files when unlinked.
-This will keep the `.fuse_hidden` files from showing up but if software uses an opened but unlinked file in certain ways it could result in errors.
 * **dropcacheonclose=true|false**: when a file is requested to be closed call `posix_fadvise` on it first to instruct the kernel that we no longer need the data and it can drop its cache.
 Recommended when **direct_io** is not enabled to limit double caching. (default: false)
 * **symlinkify=true|false**: when enabled (set to **true**) and a file is not writable and its mtime or ctime is older than **symlinkify_timeout** files will be reported as symlinks to the original files.
 Please read more below before using. (default: false)
 * **symlinkify_timeout=value**: time to wait, in seconds, to activate the **symlinkify** behavior. (default: 3600)